vlntdds/botium-box-basic-dist/README.md

 Botium Box will now run on http://localhost:4000

 _Installation and startup can take a while, especially on first usage._

+## Botium Box Hybrid Installation

+It is possible to mix the above architecture: Prisma, Redis and Botium Box are loosly coupled, you can choose whatever your infrastructure suggests as best option - Prisma and Redis in the cloud, Botium Box locally.
+Or run Prisma locally, Botium Box in the cloud and use an existing Redis service - it's totally up to you.

+__The only thing you have to make sure is connectivity between Botium Box and Prisma as well as Redis service.__

 ## Login to Botium Box